It’s the middle of the night. The whole house is asleep. Everything is quiet.

 - Injuries to the head or neck

-People who suffer from this condition tend to notice it at night when background noises are low, and everyone around them is sleeping or quiet.
+People with tinnitus tend to notice it at night when background noises are low, and everyone around them is sleeping or quiet.

 How to Sleep with Tinnitus

 One of the most beneficial tactics to try is relaxation techniques and exercises before bed.
 These will help prepare you for better rest and make you feel relaxed and drowsy.
 Deep breathing, visualizing idyllic lands or a guided meditation could do the trick.

 Progressive relaxation is another helpful technique.
 All you have to do is tense and relax different parts of your body, beginning at your toes and feet and slowly progressing up your body until you reach your head and neck.
 It does wonders in releasing both physical and mental tension.

 Go to Bed When Sleepy

-Cleaning up your nighttime routine is healthy for everyone, whether or not you are suffering from tinnitus.
+Cleaning up your nighttime routine is healthy for everyone, whether or not you have tinnitus symptoms.
 An essential step in this process is to go to bed when you’re feeling tired.
 Too often, we force ourselves to stay awake to finish a task, only to find that when we finally crawl into bed, we’re wound up from all that activity.

 Instead, make a promise to yourself that as soon as you’re tired, you’ll hit the hay.